Japan launches whale meat vending machines to promote sales

 Whale meat has long been a source of controversy but sales in the new vending machines have quietly gotten off to a good start, the operator says.
 Anti-whaling protests have subsided since Japan three years ago terminated its much-criticized research hunts in the Antarctic and resumed commercial whaling off the Japanese coasts.

+“The issue is not the vending machines themselves but what they may lead to,” said Nanami Kurasawa, head of the Iruka & Kujira (Dolphin & Whale) Action Network.

+Kurasawa noted the whaling operator is already asking for additional catches and to expand whaling operations outside of the designated waters.

-Kyodo Senpaku hopes to expand the vending machines to 100 locations across the country in five years, company spokesperson Konomu Kubo told The Associated Press.
+Kyodo Senpaku hopes to increase the number of vending machines to 100 locations across the country in five years, company spokesperson Konomu Kubo told The Associated Press.
 A fourth is set to open in Osaka next month.

 The idea is to open vending machines near supermarkets, where whale meat is usually not available, to cultivate demand, a task crucial for the industry’s survival.